Skip to Main Content

 Time Required: 20 Minutes

 Disclaimer: Librarians and others are grappling with how to best evaluate AI resources, and there is currently no simple method.
+How to fact-check AI (April 2025 article from Microsoft has a similar recommendation to the below)

 Steps: